lsrcz/grisette-haskell-legacy/README.md

 The no memoization versions have the suffix `-nomemo`.
 The CBMC versions have the suffix `-cbmc`.
 The MEG versions have the suffix `-unordered`.

-## Run the Benchmarks

-The repo is managed with The project is managed with [Stack](https://docs.haskellstack.org/en/stable/README/).
-You can install Grisette with `stack install`.

-This is not required, as you can always run the benchmarks with `stack run <benchmark-executable-name>`.
-In this case, please make sure that a recent `z3` or `boolector` (depending on the benchmark) is accessible via the `PATH`.